In this phase we will build a long list of 100 potential investors. 100? Really??

 Which investor categories fit best?

 Before creating your long list you want to evaluate which investor classes are the best for your upcoming round.
-At the end of this subchapter there is a survey which helps you establish the right mix.
 Here is a short overview for you to fully understand each category:

 Family, friends, and fools (FFF)